Log in with e-mail address

 We save natural resources, cut down energy consumption and reduce the amount of waste and its harmful environmental impacts by recycling and reusing materials.
 Efficient recovery and processing of recyclable materials into high-quality industrial raw materials has been part of our mission statement from the very beginning.

-Environmental management systems are an essential part of our operation.
-We are currently certified under the following environmental management systems:
+We are currently certified under the following systems:

 Developing safety at work and wellbeing are key elements at Kuusakoski ‒ now and in the future.
 We continuously monitor the objectives of our occupational health and safety policies and endeavour to improve occupational safety using proactive measures.